Traefik v3 and CrowdSec with Docker Compose: A Modern Security Stack

 - "traefik.http.routers.wordpress.tls.certresolver=tls_resolver"

-- "traefik.http.routers.wordpress.middlewares=security-headers@file,crowdsec-bouncer@file"
+- "traefik.http.routers.wordpress.middlewares=security-headers@file,crowdsec-bouncer@docker"

 - "traefik.http.services.wordpress.loadbalancer.server.port=80"